 I’ve included books for this classic summer reading list for tweens from the 19th century all the way to the 1980s.
 There are some with classic summertime themes, others with exciting adventures and some which focus on familiar childhood emotions and social situations.
 All of the books are appropriate for kids ages 8-12 (and up!!), the so-called “tween” age — approximately 4th grade through 8th grade — and they would also make wonderful read aloud novels.
 (Note: covers and titles are affiliate links.)

 The beautiful Bridge to Terabithia, is one of my childhood reads that has stayed with me.
-My son announced that his teachers were reading it aloud to the class and I am so excited to hear what he thinks of it.
 Two 5th grade friends, Jess and Leslie, create an imaginary world they call Terabithia.
 One day a tragedy leaves Jess alone and he must rely on all he learned through his friendship with Leslie to work through his grief over her death.

 Harriet the Spy.
 Don’t forget about this classic book about a girl who keeps a spy journal.
 When her journal is stolen and her peers learn the unflattering things she wrote about them she finds herself an outcast.
 What makes Harriet so wonderful is that she is a real person.
 She is not always (maybe not even often) pleasant to everyone, she makes mistakes, but she is smart and resourceful.
 Awesome.